Doing Well Starts with Being Well

 God did His part.
 I survived.
 But survival alone was never enough.

-That’s why, at The Compass for Change, I guide organizations to embrace trauma-informed leadership, build values-driven cultures, and implement people-first strategies that allow teams to serve their clients without sacrificing their own well-being.
+That’s why, at The Compass for Change, I guide organizations to become advocates for conscious change by embracing trauma-informed leadership, build values-driven cultures, and implementing people-first strategies that allow teams to serve their clients without sacrificing their own well-being.

 This isn’t just my career.